COVID-19 in British Columbia by the numbers

 Cases over time

-- From early March to mid-May the number of cases rose very quickly, before going down to around 10 a day.
+- From early March to mid-May 2020 B.C. had its first wave, with the number of cases rising very quickly but also dropping very quickly, before going down to around 10 a day.
+The province proceeded to keep transmission relatively low for several months.

-- In October the number of cases rose quickly, prompting the province to declare a "second wave," eventually making masks mandatory in mid-November and putting in a ban on group gatherings that has been extended into 2021.
+- From mid-July to late November 2020 there was a general rise in cases, prompting the province to declare a "second wave," eventually making masks mandatory in mid-November and implementing a ban on group gatherings that was extended into 2021.

-To date, two vaccines have been approved for use in British Columbia: one by Pfizer-BioNTech and one by Moderna.
+To date, three vaccines have been primarily used in British Columbia: one by Pfizer-BioNTech, one by Moderna and one by AstraZeneca-Oxford, with only Pfizer and Moderna used in the third dose stage.

 Cases by region

-The province has been releasing cases by health region on a daily basis, and B.C. has five of them:
+The province releases cases by health region on a daily basis.
+B.C. has five health regions:

 - Island Health (for Vancouver Island)